microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/virtualeventsession-get.md

 Read the properties and relationships of a [virtualEventSession](../resources/virtualeventsession.md) object.

-Currently the supported virtual event types are: [virtualEventTownhall](../resources/virtualeventtownhall.md) and [virtualEventWebinar](../resources/virtualeventwebinar.md).
+Currently, the following virtual event types are supported: [virtualEventTownhall](../resources/virtualeventtownhall.md) and [virtualEventWebinar](../resources/virtualeventwebinar.md).

 [!INCLUDE [national-cloud-support](../../includes/global-only.md)]